-The following auction of public land is upcoming:
+The following auctions of public land are upcoming:

 The Land Review Request (LRR) allows the public to apply for agricultural use or sale of public land.
 When an application is received, Alberta Environment and Parks (AEP) will evaluate the land to determine the appropriate land use and